Meet Maurquez: 2023 and 2025 Scholar

 Each of these students receive a financial scholarship to help with academic expenses, and each Scholar commits to undertaking a volunteer project of their choosing related to childhood cancer advocacy.

-Pictured at right is a young Maurquez at a 2013 Hyundai Hope on Wheels handprint event.
+Pictured below is a young Maurquez at a 2013 Hyundai Hope on Wheels handprint event.

-“I want to be an example to other survivors, proving that we can all rise above our circumstances with resilience and distinction to achieve a greater good.”
+“I hope to be an example to other survivors, proving that we can all rise above our circumstances with resilience and distinction to achieve a greater good.”

 Maurquez’s Story